Arad119/Fragfinder-GUI/README.md

 3. Go back to the homescreen.
 4. Select your folder path from within the list navigation.
 5. Select the demos you want to analyze.
+6. Analyze the demo(s).
-6. Right click and select "Export JSON".
+7. Right click and select "Export JSON".
-7. Specify the filepath you want to use to save the JSON files.
+8. Specify the filepath you want to use to save the JSON files.
 ```

 ### Installation